Nchetana24/nchetana_Tell-Stories-with-Data/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
-Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+Hello everyone.
+My name is Niratakarn Chetanachan, and you can call me 'Preme'.
+I come from Thailand.
+I'm currently a Master's student in Chemical Engineering, and I'll be graduating in December this year.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...
+I believe this course will significantly enhance my capabilities as a chemical engineer and directly benefit my current research project.
+I want to be able to:

-- List item #1
+- List item #1 Enhance my ability to present and communicate research findings effectively so that stakeholders can understand them easily.
-- List item #2
+- List item #2 Make informed decisions based on complex datasets.
-- List item #3
+- List item #3 Present engineering solutions in a compelling manner.

 # Portfolio